ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Stale OSCORE Sender IDs {#sssec-stale-sender-ids}

-Throughout the lifetime of every group, the Group Manager MUST maintain a collection of stale Sender IDs for that group.

-The collection associated with a group MUST include up to N > 1 ordered sets of stale OSCORE Sender IDs.
+For each OSCORE group, the Group Manager MUST maintain N > 1 sets of "stale" OSCORE Sender IDs.
 It is up to the application to specify the value of N, possibly on a per-group basis.

-The N-th set includes the Sender IDs that have become "stale" under the current version V of the group keying material.
-The (N - 1)-th set refers to the immediately previous version (V - 1) of the group keying material, and so on.
+Each set is uniquely associated with one version of the group keying material, and includes the OSCORE Sender IDs that have become "stale" in the OSCORE group under that version of the group keying material.

-In the following cases, the Group Manager MUST add a new element to the most recent set X, i.e., the set associated with the current version V of the group keying material.
+In the following cases, the Group Manager MUST add an element to the set X associated with the current version of the group keying material.

 * When a current group member obtains a new Sender ID, its old Sender ID is added to X. This happens when the Group Manager assigns a new Sender ID upon request from the group member (see {{sec-new-key}}), or in case the group member re-joins the group (see {{ssec-join-req-sending}} and {{ssec-join-resp}}), thus also obtaining a new Sender ID.

 * When a current group member leaves the group, its current Sender ID is added to X. This happens when a group member requests to leave the group (see {{sec-leave-req}}) or is forcibly evicted from the group (see {{sec-leaving}}).

-The value of N can change throughout the lifetime of the group.
-If the new value N' is smaller than N, the Group Manager MUST preserve the (up to) N' most recent sets in the collection and MUST delete any possible older set from the collection.
+The value of N can change during the lifetime of the group.
+If the new value N' is smaller than N, the Group Manager MUST preserve the sets associated with the (up to) N' most recent versions of the group keying material.

-Finally, the Group Manager MUST perform the following actions, when the group is rekeyed and the group shifts to the next version V' = (V + 1) of the group keying material.
+When performing a group rekeying (see {{sec-group-rekeying-process}}) for switching from an old version V to a new version V' = (V + 1) of the group keying material, the Group Manager MUST perform the following actions.

+* Before creating the new group keying material with version V', if the number of sets of stale Sender IDs for the group is equal to N, then the Group Manager deletes the oldest set.

-1. The Group Manager rekeys the group.
-This includes also distributing the set of stale Sender IDs X associated with the old group keying material with version V (see {{ssec-overview-group-rekeying-process}}).
+* The Group Manager rekeys the group.
+This includes also distributing the set of stale Sender IDs associated with the version V of the group keying material (see {{ssec-overview-group-rekeying-process}}).

-2. After completing the group rekeying, the Group Manager creates a new empty set X' associated with the new version V' of the newly established group keying material, i.e., V' = (V + 1).
+* After completing the group rekeying, the Group Manager creates an empty set of stale Sender IDs, as associated with the version V' of the group keying material.

-3. If the current collection of stale Sender IDs has size N, the Group Manager deletes the oldest set in the collection.

-4. The Group Manager adds the new set X' to the collection of stale Sender IDs, as the most recent set.

 # Interface at the Group Manager {#sec-interface-GM}